 We now define shape automata, which will act as recognizers for shape expressions.
 They are akin to finite state automata in which edges are labeled by shape expressions with unknown parameters, and parameter constraints.
-We will then show that they are inter-translatable to shape expressions.
+We then show that shape expressions and shape automata are inter-translatable.